Any-resolution Training for High-resolution Image Synthesis

 \subsection{Patch-FID}

-We describe additional details of our Patch FID metric, introduced in Section~\ref{sec:expt_continuous_generation} of the main paper.
-The metric is aimed at better capturing the realism of details at high resolution by avoiding downsampling.
+We describe details of our Patch FID metric, introduced in Section~\ref{sec:expt_continuous_generation} of the main paper.
+The metric is aimed at better capturing the realism of details at high resolution by avoiding downsampling to capture texture details.
+In our setting, we have a smaller number of real images present at various resolutions.
+Standard FID, which focuses on global structure, does not capture these varied-resolution details.
 We modify the FID pipeline to avoid downsampling global images at higher resolutions to a fixed 299 pixel width.
-Instead, we sample patches of size \PatchResolution from real images at global scale \FullImageResolution and locations \Coordinates, and generate the corresponding patch \Generator(\LatentCode,\Coordinates,\FullImageResolution).
+Instead, we randomly sample patches of size \PatchResolution from real images at global scale \FullImageResolution and locations \Coordinates, and generate the corresponding patch \Generator(\LatentCode,\Coordinates,\FullImageResolution).
+The number of samples is crucial to getting an accurate estimate in FID calculation~\cite{chong2020effectively}, and 50,000 is typically used.
+A benefit of this patch-sampling procedure also means that we can obtain the necessary large number of patches for FID computation, more than the available number of real images in the HR dataset.
 In the Mountains generator, where the patch size \PatchResolution is larger than 299, we subsequently also select a random 299-pixel crop from the patches to compute the image features.
 Because this avoids downsampling the generated content, we find that it is more sensitive to image quality at high resolutions.
 Using the full FFHQ dataset as ground-truth, we find that our patch-FID metric is largely correlated to the standard FID numbers at 1024 resolution (Fig.~\ref{fig:sm_correlation}).
 Therefore, we use Patch-FID as a metric of sample quality on our datasets collected from Flickr, when a full high-resolution dataset of images all at the same resolution is not available.